Kathleen1998/Airlines/README.md

 ## Visualizing with a bar chart flight and airlines identify how many flight an airline has had
   ```
 <img width="633" height="419" alt="image" src="https://github.com/user-attachments/assets/8e790768-4caf-455f-a221-cdff9611fbfa" />

+## Per Airline
+This visualies the amount of flights per airline.
+With and average of 29965 fligths. the top airlines with the most flight being WN (South West) with 94097  103% more than the average, then DL () with 60,940 64% more.
+On the oposite side is HA (Hawaii) with 5578 and f9 with 6456 flights

 ```
 ##